Reconfigurable hydrostatics: Toward versatile and efficient load-bearing robotics: Experimental Validation

 \subsubsection{High Frequency Pressure Oscillations}

-For running and walking, oscillations that match the transmission natural frequency occur when the legs get connected and when the main motor commands vary instantly, i.e., when $N_\text{legs}$ changes discretely between 1 and 2 in equation~\ref{eq:C_motorForce}.
+For running and walking, oscillations that match the natural transmission frequency occur when the legs are connected and when the main motor commands vary instantly, that is, when $N_\text{legs}$ changes discretely between 1 and 2 in equation~\ref{eq:C_motorForce}.
 It is not clear if these oscillations would be perceptible to a user, though.
-Model-based control laws for hydrostatic transmissions may be used to minimize overshoots and keep a high control bandwidth \cite{denis_low-level_2021}.
-The oscillations due to valve switching could also be mitigated by dissipating energy actively with the valves which is explored in section~\ref{section:transientsValves}.
+To prevent this, mechanical damping characteristics could be obtained by designing a valve with special-shaped orifices.
+Otherwise, model-based control laws for hydrostatic transmissions may be used to minimize overshoots and keep a high control bandwidth \cite{denis_low-level_2021}.
+The oscillations can also be mitigated by actively dissipating energy with the valves which is explored in section~\ref{section:transientsValves}.